Pau1in0/testRepository/notes.md

 - git commit [filename here] //Commit the files in the stage
 - git commit . //Commts all the files
 - git log //Shows you a log of the commits and messages!
+- git checkout //returns you to the previous commit it you havent commited yet